 Upon request, agenda items may be moved to accommodate those in attendance wishing to address that item.
-Please inform the General Manager.
+Please inform the Chief Board Clerk or Deputy Board Clerk.

 ROLL CALL OF DIRECTORS:

 PLEDGE OF ALLEGIANCE:

 PUBLIC COMMENT:

 The Public shall have the opportunity to directly address the Board on any item of interest to the public before or during the Board's consideration of that item pursuant to Government Code Section 54954.3.
 Public comment on items of interest within the jurisdiction of the Board is welcome.
 The Presiding Officer will limit comments to three (3) minutes per speaker.